hammad-22/spongebob-bot/README.md

 # spongebob-bot

-Twitter bot replies to mentions built with Python and the Tweepy library
+Twitter bot that replies to mentions built with Python and the Tweepy library

 @SpongebobForce